What Is 1.15 As A Fraction

 Repeating Decimals to Fractions

 Converting repeating decimals to fractions is a more advanced topic.
-For example, converting 0.333... to 1/3 involves algebraic techniques.
+In practice, for example, converting 0.
+333... to 1/3 involves algebraic techniques.
 Understanding how to convert repeating decimals to fractions can be useful in more advanced mathematical contexts.

 Fractions and Rational Numbers